This Ain't a Scene, It's an Arms Race: Music video

+Sequel

+The music video for "Hold Me Like a Grudge", the third single off the band's eighth studio album, So Much (for) Stardust, acts as a sequel to the video for "This Ain't a Scene, It’s an Arms Race".
+The beginning of Hold Me Like A Grudge shows what happened after Pete attempted to stage dive, it is revealed that Pete broke his leg, and ends up getting a bionic leg and becoming a superhero for 20 years.

 Commercial performance

 The single was a commercial success worldwide.
 In the United States, the song debuted and peaked at No. 2 on the Billboard Hot 100 being the first song in five years to debut in the top ten without the artist being an American Idol Finalist.
 It also stayed at number two for two weeks, spending its first nine weeks in the top 10 out of a total of 20 chart weeks.
 In its Hot 100 opening week with digital availability, the song soared to No. 1 on the Pop 100 chart up from its previous week's position of No. 86.
 In its opening week, it sold 162,000 digital downloads, setting a new record for the highest bow for a band since radio only titles joined the chart in 1998.
 Fall Out Boy's multi-format sales for their "Infinity" On High" album opened at approximately 260,000 in the album's first three weeks.
 Many of these sales were in response to the leading single "This Ain't a Scene, It's an Arms Race."
 In addition, its download totals are the largest opening-week tally for a group since Nielsen SoundScan began tracking digital sales in 2003.
 It also set a record as the highest debut of 2007 and was, at the time, the eighth song to debut at the runner-up position in the history of the Hot 100.
 Prior to its digital release, "This Ain't a Scene, It's an Arms Race" spent several weeks doing well on Pop radio airplay.
 In its first week of digital availability, the single catapulted to the top of the digital downloads chart as well as the overall pop singles chart.
-It marked Fall Out Boy's first number one hit song and was certified Platinum by the Recording Industry Association of America (RIAA) for shipments of one million units.
+It marked Fall Out Boy's first number one hit song and was certified three-times Platinum by the Recording Industry Association of America (RIAA) for shipments of three million units.